DeanJain/JavaBigdata/README.md

    * break it from middle of list
    * match element at middle if less then recursively call function with lower list else with higher list
    * return true when match found or false when list is empty or null

+#### Memoization -
+When the result of a method call is cached to save recalculating the result again later.

 #### Concurrency Deadlock:
 Be aware of the Coffman conditions, a list of conditions that are required for a deadlock to occur: